ketheleenbazan/cybersafe-hub/README.md

 ## Navigation

-- The homepage (`index.html`) explains the site’s purpose and provides clear links to each feature.
+- The top navigation bar provides links to all sections of the site.
-- Each feature has its own page with simple instructions and a “Back to Home” link for easy navigation.
+- On smaller screens, a simple breadcrumb shows your current location.

 ---